JuliaPOMDP/POMDPs.jl/docs/src/def_pomdp.md

 QuickPOMDP
 ```

+The following sections provide a detailed guide to defining the components of a POMDP using this example and the [tiger pomdp](@ref tiger) further above.

 ### [State, action, and observation spaces](@id space_representation)

 In POMDPs.jl, a state, action, or observation can be represented by any Julia object, for example an integer, a floating point number, a string or `Symbol`, or a vector.
-For example, in the tiger problem, the states are `String`s, and in the [mountaincar problem](@ref po-mountaincar), the state is a `Tuple` of two floating point numbers, and the actions and observations are floating point numbers.
+For example, in the tiger problem, the states are `String`s, and in the mountaincar problem, the state is a `Tuple` of two floating point numbers, and the actions and observations are floating point numbers.
 These types are usually inferred from the space or initial state distribution definitions.

 !!! warn